Robsteranium/bus-factor/README.md

 # Calculate your Bus Factor - An introduction to GNU-R

-This repo contains both the code for calculating your bus factor and the slides from the presentation.
+!(thumbnail ./slides/pictures/thumbnail.png) This repo contains both the code for calculating your bus factor and the slides from the presentation.

-## Calculating you Bus Factor
+## Calculating your Bus Factor

 ### Install R and RStudio